AgoraIO-Solutions/convoai_to_video/websocket-receive-audio/README.md

    ```
    This will:
    - Connect to the WebSocket server
-   - Send an `init` command with session configuration
+   - Send an `init` command with session configuration including session_id
    - Stream audio chunks from `input.wav`
    - Send a `voice_end` command when complete